 - immediate rental assistance (SB5156, which died in committee in the Senate);

-- the Just Cause bill (HB 1236), which has been passed in both House and Senate;
+- the Just Cause bill (HB 1236), which was passed in both House and Senate and is waiting for action by the Governor;

 - the Housing Justice Act (banning asking about criminal record on rental applications),

-- and several creative proposals for local funding for housing assistance and projects (including SB 5033 and HB 1035 which are not moving forward and HB 1070 on use of local tax revenue for affordable housing, which has gone to the Governor for signature).
+- and several creative proposals for local funding for housing assistance and projects (including SB 5033 and HB 1035 which are not moving forward and HB 1070 on use of local tax revenue for affordable housing, which has been signed into law).

 NEW EQUITABLE REVENUE

 Washington state has the heart to take care of all of us but not the money.
 Revenue must increase for us to be the kind of community we want to be.
 We therefore actively supported most of the revenue proposals in the Governor’s budget, including the capital gains excise tax (SB 5096).
-This bill is surviving the stiff headwinds of Washington’s anti-tax movement and was passed in the Senate, but is waiting for Finance committee action in the House.
+This bill is surviving the stiff headwinds of Washington’s anti-tax movement and moved on to the Governor for signature.